Top 10 Fabulous Hikes and Peaks in Norway

 Time: from 2 to 3 hours

-The Reinebringen hike is another popular trek on the island of Moskenesøya, Lofoten Islands.
-This hike offers stunning vistas over the fishing villages of Hamnøy, Sakrisøy and Reine.
-Yet, you should keep in mind that this is currently the most popular trek in the Lofoten Island – if you would like to hike without many tourists around you, that’s not the place to go.
+The Reinebringen hike is another popular trek on the island of Moskenesøya, the Lofoten Islands.
+This hike offers stunning vistas over the fishing villages of Hamnøy, Sakrisøy, and Reine.
+Yet, you should keep in mind that this is currently the most popular trek on Lofoten Island – if you would like to hike without many tourists around you, that’s not the place to go.